Market cap of The Wendy’s Company [WEN] reaches 4.60B – now what?

-The Wendy’s Company [NASDAQ: WEN] surged by $0.22 during the normal trading session on Friday and reaching a high of $21.03 during the day while it closed the day at $20.86.
-The Wendy’s Company stock has also loss -2.71% of its value over the past 7 days.
-However, WEN stock has declined by -8.95% in the 3 months of the year.
-Over the past six months meanwhile, it has lost -0.29% and lost -6.08% year-on date.
+The Wendy’s Company [NASDAQ: WEN] surged by $0.4 during the normal trading session on Thursday and reaching a high of $21.07 during the day while it closed the day at $20.86.
+The Wendy’s Company stock has also gained 1.07% of its value over the past 7 days.
+However, WEN stock has declined by -12.87% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 1.21% and lost -6.08% year-on date.

 Here’s what leading stock market gurus have to say about The Wendy’s Company [WEN]: